tf-dbis-uni-freiburg/LTR_Recommender/Documentation.md

 value * temp
 ```

-5. !!! destroy bcCoeffs (only visible while calculate is executed)
+5. > destroy bcCoeffs (only visible while calculate is executed)
 6. return (svmAggregator.loss + regVal, new BDV(totalGradientArray)); return calculated loss + regulation value, and DenseVector of gradients

 # LinearSVCAggregator class

 It computes the gradient and loss for hinge loss function, as used in binary classification for instances in sparse or dense vector in an online fashion.
 Two LinearSVCAggregator can be merged together to have a summary of loss and gradient of the corresponding joint dataset.
 This class standardizes
-feature values during computation using bcFeaturesStd (broadcasted std array for each feature)
+feature values during computation using bcFeaturesStd (broadcasted std array for each feature).
+Used by LinearSVCCostFun class.

-- init parameters:
+- Init parameters:
 1. **bcCoefficients**: Broadcast[Vector] broadcasted coefficients
 2. **fitIntercept**: Boolean
 4. **bcFeaturesStd**: Broadcast[Array[Double]] - broadcasted std over features of instances

-- private variables
+- Private variables
 1. weightSum: Double = 0.0
 2. lossSum: Double = 0.0
 3. coefficientsArray = bcCoefficients.value
 4. gradientSumArray = new Array[Double](numFeaturesPlusIntercept)

 > Method that is done over instance on one partition/executor.
 Add a new training instance to this LinearSVCAggregator, and update the loss and gradient of the objective function.
-- **add(instance: Instance):** :return this.type
+- Method -> **add(instance: Instance):** :return this.type

     1. compute dotProduct variable - for each feature(if std for the featire is not 0.0 and the feature value is not 0.0) of the Instance add to the dotProduct
     ((broadcasted coefficient for this featire * value of the feature) / std of the feature)